gitbasheer/radmonitor/README.md

 ## Authentication

 The dashboard needs a Kibana session cookie.
 The cookie:
-- Expires after 24 hours
+- Expires after 24 hours (auto-cleared)
 - Can be entered as `Fe26.2**...` or `sid=Fe26.2**...` (proxy handles both)
-- Gets stored in localStorage
+- Gets stored in localStorage with automatic expiry
+- Shows a clean modal UI for entry (no browser prompts)
+- Only prompts once per session (no authentication loops)

 ## Common Issues

 **"Invalid cookie header"**
 - Your cookie expired.
-Get a fresh one from Kibana.
+Click "Set Cookie" button to enter a fresh one from Kibana.

 **No data showing**
 - Check the browser console